Arjuna-intogemology/gemstok.com/README.md

 # gemstok.com
+# GEMSTOK Private Repository

-This is the official repository for the gemstok.com project.
+**NOTICE:** This is a private repository for GEMSTOK.
+All source code, logic, and configurations contained herein are strictly confidential.
+**Do not make this repository public.**